 There is a danger associated with unexploded landmines, left over from the 1999 conflict in Kosovo and in Southern Serbia.

-You should also be aware that the indiscriminate use of fireworks and firearms in 'happy fire' can result in accidental injury.
-Each year people are injured through the misuse of fireworks and firearms at celebrations.
+Travellers should also be aware that the indiscriminate use of fireworks and firearms at celebrations can result in accidental injury.

 Southern Serbia: Clashes between security forces and armed groups, often associated with separatist movements, have occurred in the Presevo and Bujanovac areas of southern Serbia and at border points with Kosovo.